amberstarlight/website/src/blog/posts/2023/05/02/i-made-a-website.md

 So what's next then?

 The plan for this site is fairly straightforward.
-It'll have a blog (so you can read my ~~diatribe~~ musings), links to my photography, Git(Hub/Lab) profiles, and a [Now page][8] so that the curious can see what I'm up to.
-I'll be writing more about things that interest me, curating my personal space on the web, and most importantly - I'll be in control.
+It'll have a blog (so you can read my ~~diatribe~~ musings), links to my photography, and a [Now page][8] so that the curious can see what I'm up to.
+I'll be writing more about things that interest me, curating my personal space on the web, and most importantly - *I'll be in control*.

 [1]: https://www.11ty.dev/
 [2]: https://en.wikipedia.org/wiki/Acquisition_of_Twitter_by_Elon_Musk